microsoft/graphitation/website/docs/learn-graphql/the-design-of-graphql.md

 ## Flux

-To understand how Facebook designed GraphQL and React to work together, we must first go back to the origins of React and learn about [Flux](https://facebook.github.io/flux/docs/in-depth-overview/).
+To understand how Facebook designed GraphQL and React to work together, we must first go back to the origins of data flow in React and learn about [Flux](https://facebook.github.io/flux/docs/in-depth-overview/).
 Flux is the application architecture that Facebook uses for building client-side web applications.
 It complements React's composable view components by utilizing a unidirectional data flow, making interactions easier to reason about.

 ![](./slidedeck/Slide2.png)